6

 sudo rm /usr/sbin/apache2

-3) Add the PPA-repository "ondrej/apache2" and update the cache of packages:
+3) Add a PPA repository "ondrej/apache2" and update the package cache:

 Comment.
-If the OS is Debian, then there is no command in it "apt-add-repository ".
+If the OS is Debian, then it does not have the "apt-add-repository" command by default.

 sudo apt-get install software-properties-common